 Introduction

-This article explains how the two "Catalog" examples were built and how you can reuse them for your own needs.
-One is a retail example illustrating a Print business called Catalog - Retail Example, and the other is an exhibit example about Shakespeare plays called the Catalog - Exhibit Example.
+This article explains how the four "Catalog" examples were built and how you can reuse them for your own needs.
+Two are retail examples for a Printing business called Catalog - Retail Example, and the other two are museum examples for a Shakespeare exhibit called Catalog - Exhibit Example.

 Both examples are based on the Catalog Reference Design, a template for creating experiences in which a catalog of items, organized by category and subcategory, can be browsed.
 Searches are also possible, and individual items can be selected to display additional details.
 Two language options are available.

-Neither of these examples includes any notion of shopping list, cart, or basket; both are intended for browsing only.
+None of these examples includes any notion of a shopping list, cart, or basket; all are intended for browsing only.
 Check out the "Browse and Select" reference design if you need a shopping cart-like feature.

-To access these samples, download them using the Examples tab of the Experiences panel in Composer or download them via our online Intuiface Examples catalog.
+To access these samples, download them using the Examples tab of the Experiences panel in Composer or download them via the Intuiface Examples catalog on our website.

 Video